Tinnie

 In Australia and New Zealand "tinny" or "tinnie" is also commonly used as slang for a small open aluminium boat.

-Short for tin-arse, "tinny" is also used in Australia and New Zealand to mean "lucky", where an in individual should have met with bad circumstances but has avoided them through sheer luck.
+Short for tin-arse, "tinny" is also used in Australia and New Zealand to mean "lucky", when an individual should have met with bad circumstances but has avoided them through sheer luck.
 A common phrase would be "he's a tinny bastard".

-Tingoora, a small town just north of Kingaroy in south-east Queensland, Australia, is also often referred to a "Tinny", e.g. the "Tinny Pub".
+Tingoora, a small town just north of Kingaroy in south-east Queensland, Australia, is also often referred to as "Tinny", e.g. the "Tinny Pub".

 In the United States, a "tinnie" refers to a piece of tin foil that is made into a smoking device, most often for cannabis.
 It is used when nothing else of use can be found.

 Other uses cover certain German medals or shops selling aluminium products.

 Other meanings

 One of the medieval Peel towers on the Scottish Borders was at Tinnies.

 Colloquially meaning a game in which a group of people jump on top of each other to form a pile, like sardines in a tin.
 The game is initiated by an individual shouting "Tinnies", then lying face down to allow other players to lie on top, forming the pile.
 This game is also known by the names "Bundle" or "Pile-on."

 "Tinny" is also a term for audio which lacks resonance, resembling a piece of tin being struck.

 The phrase is also referenced in the Monty Python sketch "Woody and Tinny Words" where Graham Chapman describes various seemingly-random words as being "tinny" or "woody" with the former utterance inducing great discomfort in his daughter.

 In the Scots dialect of the town of Bathgate, West Lothian, "Tinnie" often refers to an aluminium can of Tennent's Lager.
 "Here Oj, gies a tinnie o'er mate".